xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 }
 ```

-Register XATP Proposal is a special type of proposal which, once passed, will automatically go into effect by allow XATP to be used as a Tx fee.
+Register XATP Proposal is a special type of proposal which, once passed, will automatically go into effect by allowing `Xatp` to be used as a transaction fee.

 {{< alert context="warning" >}}
+**Note**

-Note: If XATP of the same denom is registered, it will be overwritten.
+The denom already registered to the module will be overwritten.
 {{< /alert >}}